WNBA expansion: Cathy Engelbert addresses Philly as a market

 - Natasha CloudLiveTodayTomorrowvs--|

-WNBA commissioner addresses Philly expansion possibility originally appeared on NBC Sports Philadelphia
+WNBA commissioner addresses Philly expansion possibility originally appeared on NBC Sports Chicago

 The WNBA celebrated its 2022 All-Star Game in Chicago over the weekend, and with a month remaining in the league's 26th season some fans are already eyeing the biggest storyline of the offseason: expansion.